JonathanHallsProgram/ProxMox_HomeLab/README.md

 ## Getting Started

-To get started, please refer to the [Step-by-Step Guide](docs/step-by-step-guide.md).
+To get started, please refer to the [Step-by-Step Guide](step-by-step-guide.md).

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.